Infineon/DPS310-Pressure-Sensor/README.md

 Interrupt mode not working reliably on XMC2Go for DPS310 right now.

 ### Additional Information
 Please find the datasheet of the DPS310 [here](https://www.infineon.com/dgdl/Infineon-DPS310-DS-v01_00-EN.pdf?fileId=5546d462576f34750157750826c42242).
-It depends on the evaluation board which you are using or the respective configuration of the sensor on your PCB (maybe designed by yourself) which communication protocol as well as addresses you need to use for communicating with the sensor.
+It depends on the evaluation board which you are using or the respective configuration of the sensor on your PCB which communication protocol as well as addresses you need to use for communicating with the sensor.
-Please note that currently no specific evaluation board for Arduino is available by Infineon, but the existing ones can be used together with this library as well as respective wiring.